tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 `Response.comment` values SHOULD be internationalized as appropriate for the the consumers of `Data Quality Reports`.

-`Response.status` and `Response.result` constants SHOULD be given internationalized labels as appropriate for the the consumers of `Data Quality Report`s.
+`Response.status` and `Response.result` constants SHOULD be given internationalized labels as appropriate for the the consumers of `Data Quality Reports`.

 For each Test in an implementation, that Test MUST produce the same results as are specified in a row of the validation data for that Test, except when a `bdq:sourceAuthority` parameter specifies a source other than the default `sourceAuthority` specified for that Test.